ViniciusLima10/ViniciusLima10/README.md

 ### Hi there 👋

 My name is Vinicius Lima, I am 17 years old and started to learn code seriously in the beginning of the covid quarantine, though I began learning python in 2019 through my cousin's indication, who is a senior developer.
 I am not working at any company at this moment.
-Currently doing the CS50 course from Harvard and the Next Level Week #2 from Rocketseat.
+Currently studying  fullstack technologies like node.js and react.
 I like technologies, games and TV shows.

 Hope you like me